Apple Cranberry Cobbler

 1 tsp ground ginger

-1-2 TB unsalted butter
+1 to 2 TB unsalted butter

 For the cinnamon sugar biscuits: